 This is paired with Candid’s AI, which helps evaluate your smile with each check-in.
 When you use their app and ScanBox every 14 days to upload photos of your smile, their AI will all take a look.
 If anything seems off, it’ll alert your dentist, who can provide feedback, request additional monitoring, or have you set up an in-person appointment.

 Candid manufactures their aligners in-house in Silicon Valley using high-quality, BPA-free thermoplastic.

 Candid used to partner with ClearCorrect, a reputable dental manufacturer that uses a high-quality, BPA-free plastic material called Zendura FLX.
 However, they recently moved their manufacturing in-house.

 Candid’s hybrid treatment falls between in-office and at-home clear aligners, and so does the average price of treatment.
-Their aligners often cost less than Invisalign and ClearCorrect, but because you’re receiving hands-on care and regular oversight, they’re pricier than fully remote options like Byte and SmileDirectClub.
+Their aligners often cost less than Invisalign and ClearCorrect, but because you’re receiving hands-on care and regular oversight, they’re pricier than fully remote options.
 All things considered, they still present a great value, but there are a few more affordable options on the market.

 The total cost of Candid treatment is usually $3,500 or more, depending on your provider.